ensemble-ai/exercise1-commandpattern-EmilAliyev/CodeReview-Exercise1.md

 - [ ] Unsatisfactory

 #### Justifaction #####
-The Motivate function in PiarateController.cs randomly assigns one of the three different Pirate Worker commands, as specified.
+The Motivate function in PirateController.cs randomly assigns one of the three different Pirate Worker commands, as specified.

 ### Stage 4 ###